j-thepac/EuroAssignment/README.md

 - archive : Once Data is processed , input files are archived here
     - searches: Input files from searches are moved here
     - visitors: Input files from visitors are moved here

 - sparkCache: Store Spark Cache Data
 - python : Source Code

+# Folder python ( Source Code )
+1. Assignment.py / Assignment.ipynb :
+    - Both are main files .
+    - Both have same code , use can use either based on conviencince .
+    - Assignment.py is created specifiacally for running in container ( but nonethless can be used run locally as well ).
+2. config.py
+    - Dataclass
+3. util.py
+    - helper functions

+## How to Run

 ![architecture](architecture.png)
 --------------------